Kendallville, Indiana: Education

 The town has a lending library, the Kendallville Public Library.

 Media

 The News Sun is the city's daily newspaper; and it also covers the rest of Noble and LaGrange counties.
 It is the successor of the Noble County Journal, a weekly founded c.
 1860, and is now owned by KPC Media Group, a chain of three dailies, three weeklies, and several monthly publications in northeastern Indiana.
 It has its headquarters on Main Street in Kendallville.

 The Kendallville Mall newspaper and KendallvilleTV on YouTube provide local news and videos.

+The Cinema Museum in London holds good home movies of Kendalville and the refrigerator factory in 1959.